 Sony A6300 vs XPro 2 Stat Comparison

-The Sony A6300 uses the same old BIONZ Image processor as the A6000, where as the X-Processor Pro on the Fujifilm X-Pro 2 is brand new.
+The Sony A6300 uses the same old BIONZ Image processor as the A6000, whereas the X-Processor Pro on the Fujifilm X-Pro 2 is brand new.

 ISO, Detail, Moire and Noise Handling

-It took me awhile to get this right.
-Nailing focus is always challenging with manual lenses and there is no manual focus assist on the A6300 that works with third party manual lenses.Â
+It took me a while to get this right.
+Nailing focus is always challenging with manual lenses, and the A6300 does not have a manual focus assist that works with third-party manual lenses.

-ISO 200
+ISO 200 Lightroom

 ISO 200 Results

-Lightroom vs Iridient
+Lightroom vs. Iridient

-ISO 128,000
+ISO 128,000 Lightroom

 ISO 128,000 Results

-While both cameras have some amazing sharpness and high ISO capabilities.
-The X-Pro 2 at ISO 128,000 does seem to resolve a bit more detail, with the A6300 the chroma seems to gets pretty ugly. Â You may or may notice this in real world shooting, but either way, the cameras are very close and you would probably only shoot at ISO 128,000 in the real world for emergency situations as the images produced are borderline unacceptable unless maybe converted to B&W.
+Both cameras have amazing sharpness and high ISO capabilities.
+The X-Pro 2 at ISO 128,000 seems to resolve a bit more detail, while the A6300’s chroma gets pretty ugly.
+You may or may not notice this in real-world shooting, but either way, the cameras are very close.
+You would probably only shoot at ISO 128,000 in emergencies, as the images produced are borderline unacceptable unless converted to B&W.

 Lenses